-Already back in the 17th century, the “Chriesigloggä” – “cherry bell” – rang out to announce the start of the cherry harvest in the Allmend, at that time a public park with numerous cherry trees.
-When in the early summer the bell rang out for the first time at noon, the people of Zug knew that the cherries were now ripe and ready for picking.
-Armed with ladders and baskets, they would rush off to the Allmend to pick the sweetest and most luscious fruits.
-Incidentally, picking before the bell sounded was strictly forbidden and perpetrators were punished.
+Already back in the 18th century, the “Chriesigloggä” (cherry bell) announced the start of the harvest on the Allmend – an area of communal orchards with countless cherry trees.
+When in June the large bell rang out at noon for the first time, the people of Zug knew that the cherries were now ripe and ready for picking.
+Armed with long wooden ladders and “Chriesihuttten” (baskets that were carried on the back), they rushed off to the Allmend to pick the sweetest and best fruit.
+Picking before the bell sounded was strictly forbidden and perpetrators were punished.